 In addition to performing, Anne is passionate about using music in community and education contexts.
 She has been practising in this field since 2008, when she first started training with the Purcell School’s award-winning IMPULSE music education group.
 With them she toured schools in Cornwall and Norfolk, as well as co-directing a tour to South Wales.
 Since then, she has worked with the Cambridge Music Education and Outreach group, the Open Academy (RAM), and the LPO Education Team.
 She is currently a solo harpist with Live Music Now in Wales and England.

-Anne is also a dedicated teacher, giving private lessons in addition to holding the position of Harp Teacher at Eton College.
-Recently, Anne has thoroughly enjoyed working as a Harp Tutor on the National Children’s Orchestra of Great Britain.
+Anne is also a dedicated teacher, giving private lessons in addition to holding the position of Harp Teacher at Eton College, Windsor and the Dragon School, Oxford.
+Recently, Anne has thoroughly enjoyed working as a Harp Tutor with the National Children’s Orchestra of Great Britain.

 [If you would like to read this biography in Welsh, please contact us via the ‘Contact’ page / Os hoffech ddarllen y bywgraffiad yma yng Nghymraeg, cysylltwch â ni gan ddefnyddio’r tudalen ‘Cyswllt’.